 “Marcus is unmistakably a Stoic, yet he never proclaims his allegiance to Stoicism, nor does he depend on the authority of the founders of his school to support his convictions.”— Martin Hammond

 Marcus Aurelius’s life is evidence that power doesn’t necessarily corrupt a man to become a cold-blooded and evil despot.

 Today, many remember Marcus Aurelius as The Philosopher King.

 Marcus Aurelius’ Upbringing

-Born Marcus Annius Verus, son of a noble family in Rome, Aurelius was close to the seat of power throughout his life.
+Born as Marcus Annius Verus, son of a noble family in Rome, Marcus Aurelius was close to the seat of power throughout his life.

-Making plans for who would follow his reign, Hadrian adopted Lucius Aelius Caesar.
+Hadrian made plans for who would rule after him, and adopted Lucius Aelius Caesar.
 But Aelius died unexpectedly within a year, in 138, forcing Hadrian to search for his successor again.
-Aelius left a son, Lucius Verus, who was to be the first Roman co-emperor.

 In 138, Hadrian died, and Pius became the next Emperor.
 Despite his age and Hadrian’s expectations, Pius reigned for 23 long years, until his death in 161.
 His rule was relatively peaceful.